Yi-Dou-513/Who_Leads_Replication/README.md

 - `k_topics_results_cv.Rdata`: saved cross-validation results from LDA models with different numbers of topics, used to assess and compare K-selection.

 - `lda_results-twokenizer.Rdata`: fitted LDA model output (including topic distributions) estimated on tweets tokenized with the twokenizer pipeline.

+## Report

+The final replication report is located in the `report/` folder:

+- `Replication.tex` — LaTeX source of the written report
+- `Replication.bib` — bibliography file
+- `Replication_of_Who_Leads_Who_Follows.pdf` — compiled PDF version of the report

+This document summarizes the Methods, Results, Differences, Autopsy, and proposed Extensions of the replication.